mozilla/security/operations/aws-security-roles/README.md

   optional email address entered when the stack is deployed?
   * The SNS topic created in the member account will receive any notifications and you can subscribe anything you'd like to that topic (email, SMS, lambda)
-* How do the IAM Role ARN values get communicated back to EIS?
+* How do the IAM Role ARN values get communicated back to Security Assurance?
   * Previously the `InfosecClientRoles` stack contained a Lambda function which emitted the ARN values to SNS.
 In the current version this has been changed to a CloudFormation custom resource that uses our [CloudFormation Cross Account Outputs](https://github.com/mozilla/cloudformation-cross-account-outputs) system instead.
-* When will GuardDuty events begin showing up in EIS MozDef?
+* When will GuardDuty events begin showing up in the Security Assurance SIEM?
   * The [GuardDuty Multi Account Manager](https://github.com/mozilla/guardduty-multi-account-manager/)
-    runs nightly and links member accounts, such that GuardDuty data will be present in EIS MozDef the day after the stack is deployed in the member account.
+    runs nightly and links member accounts, such that GuardDuty data will be present in the Mozilla SIEM the day after the stack is deployed in the member account.